 Carlos Rey |

-Director of the Chair of Management by Missions and Corporate Purpose of the International University of Catalonia
+director of the Chair of Mission Management and purpose Corporate of the International University of Catalonia

 Professor at IESE Business School